ABOUT LEADERSHIP EDUCATION AND RESEARCH PROMOTION OF DIVERSITY EVENTS PUBLICATIONS CONTACT US

 Keywords:Environmental Policy and Social Systems, Sustainability, Collaborative Governance

-I have researched the creation process of social innovation, targeting on local cities in Japan, which are thought to be particularly affected by rapidly declining birthrate and aging population.
+I have researched the creation process of regional social innovation, targeting on local cities in Japan, which are thought to be particularly affected by rapidly declining birthrate and aging population.
 Especially, in the Ph.D. dissertation, I examined how various organizations and people (actors) interacted with each other to start and develop related activities in the process of creating social innovation from the analytical framework of "collaborative governance", and showed some important conditions under which social innovation may be created.
 In this fiscal year, I will try to deepen my research from the perspective of “knowledge integration” in a collaborative community.

 Research Interests